AdiPoPa/lockeeandroid/README.md

 # Changelog

+## (19/08/2016) [v 1.0.7] - Added features and updated interface
+* Added activity for controlling a lock
+* Added new assets and improved UI
+* Updated Overflow Menu
+* Updated conectivity with the database
+* Fixed connection issues
+* Resolved crashes and unexpected results
+* Updated self esteem

 ## (16/08/2016) [v 1.0.6] - Additions and updated interface features
 * Added a ProgressDialog for the ASyncTask which retrieves the locks list
 * Added welcome screen and animation when the user registers an account